davidb-and-john/clustering-project/README.md

 ​
 ## <a name="project_description"></a>Project Description:
 [[Back to top](#top)]
 This project is utilizing data from the Codeup SQL server featuring 2017 property data from Zillow.
 Our goal is to identify the drivers of log error in Zillow's zestimate.
-We are using unsupervised clustering to help narrow down the features driving the error and then utilizing linear regressio
+We are using unsupervised clustering to help narrow down the features driving the error and then utilizing linear regression to see if we can create a more accurate model.

 ​
 ## Goals
 ​